 All students planning to attend the summer session and wanting to apply for financial assistance must have a current FAFSA on file, as this application will be used to award summer assistance.
 Additionally, in April, students should complete a Summer Financial Assistance Interest Form available at the Financial Aid Office and have all applicable applications and forms on file by the stated deadline.
 Limited funds are available during the summer session.
-Beginning in the 2017-2018 AY, students who received a full Pell grant during the Fall & Spring semesters could be eligible for additional Pell if enrolled at least 6 credit hours during the summer session.
+Students who received a Pell grant during the Fall & Spring semesters could be eligible for additional Pell if enrolled during the summer session.
 Under other circumstances, Federal Pell Grants will only be awarded to students who have remaining eligibility for the current school year.
 Ineligible Federal Pell Grant applicants for the summer session will reestablish their Federal Pell Grant eligibility beginning with the next fall semester.